 Terms & Conditions

-To be eligible to participate in the UpRising and receive an UpRising Award, students, teachers and parents must agree to these terms and conditions, must post their MDP idea and observe the following conditions:
+To be eligible to participate in the UpRising and receive an UpRising Award, students, teachers and parents must agree to these terms and conditions, must post their design idea and observe the following conditions:

 1.1 Only those students with completed the registration process are able to post their ideas.
-Students who have completed the registration process and posted their MDP idea will be eligible to receive an UpRising Young Designer Award at the end of the year.
+Students who have completed the registration process and posted their Design idea will be eligible to receive an UpRising Young Designer Award at the end of the year.